 The Rambler is one of the newest craft spirits to hit the Chinese market and its gaining traction fast.
-The story of The Rambler interestingly though, starts in New Zealand and a man named Fraser.
+The story of The Rambler interestingly though, starts in New Zealand with a man named Fraser.

 Fraser Kennedy to give you his full name.
 Who was kind enough to spare some time to answer a few of my questions.
 So, I could share the story of how Shangri-La in Yunnan, China became home to one of China’s most sought-after spirits.